-Location 24-kilometre underground line from Hunter Street in Sydne CBD to Parramatta and Westmead

-StationsWestmead, Parramatta, Sydney Olympic Park, North Strathfield, Burwood North, Five Dock, The Bays, Pyrmont and Hunter Street

-Investment studies for the construction of up to two new stations along the existing route west of Sydney Olympic Park is underway.
+Location 24-kilometre underground line from Hunter Street in Sydney CBD to Parramatta and Westmead Stations Westmead, Parramatta, Sydney Olympic Park, North Strathfield, Burwood North, Five Dock, The Bays, Pyrmont and Hunter Street Scoping studies for the construction of up to two new stations along the existing route west of Sydney Olympic Park is underway.
 Integrated transport benefits Sydney Metro West will double rail capacity between Greater Parramatta and the Sydney CBD.
-Precinct highlights A vibrant new community will be centred around The Bays Metro Station.
-Integrated station developments in the commercial heart of both Sydney (Hunter Street) and Parramatta CBDs.
-The metro station at Sydney Olympic Park will be a catalyst for renewal.
-Project announcement November 2016 Construction commencement 2020 Budget \$25.32 billion Estimated opening 2032 Key milestones 2024-25 Complete scoping study for up to two new stations west of Sydney Olympic Park for government consideration as part of an unsolicited proposal from the Australian Turf Club Demolition completed at Sydney Hunter Street Station site Tunnel boring machines will be retrieved at Sydney Olympic Park and relaunched to commence tunnelling from Rosehill to Westmead Complete tunnelling from The Bays to Sydney Olympic Park Complete tunnelling from The Bays to Hunter Street Procurement will commence for of all remaining packages including trains, stations, operations and maintenance, linewide, stations and integrated station developments
+Precinct highlights Integrated station developments are proposed in the commercial heart of both Sydney (Hunter Street) and Parramatta CBDs.
+The metro stations at Sydney Olympic Park and The Bays will be a catalyst for renewal.
+Project announcement November 2016 Construction commencement 2020 Budget \$25.32 billion Estimated opening 2032 Key milestones 2025-26 Tunnelling completed between City and Westmead Progress structure construction at station boxes.

+Sydney Metro West stations - creating places and precincts